pacoccino/stellar-portal/README.md

 ### Features

-Here is a list of currently working features.
+Here is a list of currently working features:

 - Viewing account balances
 - Add/Remove a trustline